AMV007/automatic_watering_RasbPi3/README.md

 <br>
 Water pump connected to pin 18<br>
 also pin 23 and pin 24 connected to wires, staying in water pipe to detect, that water coming to plants.<br>
+Before use it, you of couse must modify config.py with your credentials<br>